You’ve crossed paths with someone who has captured your attention:

 The act of asking someone on a date signals romantic interest.
 Your attention and interest likely flatter them but may make them feel a bit anxious, too.
 Keep this in mind as you plan the date.
 You will want to convey that your time together will be relaxed, enjoyable, and safe.

-Consider your date’s interests, schedule, and taste.
+Consider your prospective date's interests, schedule and preferences.
 Thoughtfully considering them will enhance your appeal and make them feel special.

 Your date’s comfort should be of utmost importance